On the asymptotics of dimers on tori: Introduction

 \emph{Non-contractible loops in the bipartite setting.} If $\Graph$ is \emph{bipartite\/}, a double-dimer configuration resulting from the (ordered) pair $(\match,\match')$ is naturally regarded as an \emph{oriented\/} loop configuration $\match\ominus\match'$, with edges from $\match$ oriented black-to-white and edges from $\match'$ oriented white-to-black.
 We then let \beq \wind\match\ominus\match' \equiv(\windh,\windv)\in\Z^2\eeq denote the homology class (or ``winding numbers'') of the \emph{oriented\/} loop configuration.\footnote{If $\match\ominus\match'$ contains two loops each winding once around the torus in the $+(u,v)$ direction, then $\wind\match\ominus\match'=(2,0)$; if the two loops wind in opposing directions then $\wind\match\ominus\match'=(0,0)$.}

-For $m\times n$ toric quotients of the unweighted hexagonal tiling (Fig.~\ref{f:hex.four.by.three}), it was shown in \cite{MR2561433} that for $n\in3\Z$, the winding $\wind\match\ominus\refmatch$ of a dimer cover $\match$ with respect to a fixed reference matching $\refmatch$ is asymptotically distributed as a pair of independent discrete Gaussians, with variances determined by the torus aspect ratio.
+For $m\times n$ toric quotients of the unweighted honeycomb tiling (Figure~\ref{f:hex.four.by.three}), it was shown in \cite{MR2561433} that for $n\in3\Z$, the winding $\wind\match\ominus\refmatch$ of a dimer cover $\match$ with respect to a fixed reference matching $\refmatch$ is asymptotically distributed as a pair of independent discrete Gaussians, with variances determined by the torus aspect ratio.
 The proof is based on a perturbative analysis of the finite-size correction, and we generalize their method to prove

-\bThm In the setting of Thm.~\ref{t:z}\ref{t:z.b}, let $\match_E$ be a fixed reference matching of $\lat_E$ obtained by periodically extending a matching $\match_0$ of the fundamental domain.
+\bThm In the setting of Theorem~\ref{t:z}\ref{t:z.b}, let $\match_E$ be a fixed reference matching of $\lat_E$ obtained by periodically extending a matching $\match_0$ of the fundamental domain.
 Then the winding $\wind\match\ominus\match_E\in\Z^2$ asymptotically fluctuates as a discrete Gaussian:

 \eThm